nazarkopelchak/NutritionTracker/README.md

 - Retrofit (REST API)
 - Hilt Dependency Injection

+## Testing
+If you would like to become a Nutrition Tracker tester, contact me at nazar1999pro@gmail.com.

 ## Support

-If there are any problems with the intallation or the app, contact me at nazar1999pro@gmail.com
+If there are any problems with the intallation or the app, contact me at nazar1999pro@gmail.com.